nextest-rs/nextest/site/src/docs/running.md

 ## Other runner options

 `--max-fail=N` <!-- md:version 0.9.86 -->
-: Number of tests that can fail before aborting the test run.
+: Number of tests that can fail before aborting the test run, or `all` to run all tests regardless of the number of failures.
 Useful for uncovering multiple issues without having to run the whole test suite.

 `--no-fail-fast`
-: Do not exit the test run on the first failure.
+: Do not exit the test run in case a test fails.
 Most useful for CI scenarios.
-Equivalent to `--max-fail=all`
+Equivalent to `--max-fail=all`.

-`-j`, `--test-threads`
+`--fail-fast`
+: Exit the test run on the first failure.
+This is the default behavior.
+Equivalent to `--max-fail=1`.

+`-jN`, `--test-threads=N`
 : Number of tests to run simultaneously.
 Note that this is separate from the number of build jobs to run simultaneously, which is specified by `--build-jobs`.

-`--run-ignored only` <!-- md:version 0.9.76 -->
+`--run-ignored=only` <!-- md:version 0.9.76 -->
 : Run only ignored tests.
 (With prior nextest versions, use `--run-ignored ignored-only`.)

-`--run-ignored all`
+`--run-ignored=all`
 : Run both ignored and non-ignored tests.

 ## Controlling nextest's output